Tech Up Your Life is reader-supported. Learn more.

 Why buy an eGPU:

-Support: First, there’s compatibility.
+First, there’s compatibility.
 Figure out what connector you’ll need to use an eGPU with your laptop.
-Most connect via USB4, Oculink, or Thunderbolt 3.
-For the best performance, look for Oculink and USB4, which each have greater bandwidth than TB3, meaning you’ll get more of your GPU’s processing power for better frame rates at higher resolutions.
+Most connect via Thunderbolt, USB4, or Oculink.
+For the best performance, look for Thunderbolt 5, Oculink, and USB4, which each have greater bandwidth than TB4 or TB3, meaning you’ll get more of your GPU’s processing power for better frame rates at higher resolutions.

-Power delivery: Power delivery is crucial to think about with many eGPUs capable of charging laptops via USB4 or Thunderbolt 3 and USB-C.
+Power delivery is crucial to think about with many eGPUs capable of charging laptops via Thunderbolt 5, Thunderbolt 4, Thunderbolt 3, USB4, and USB-C.

 eGPU buying criteria:

 Unfortunately, eGPUs take a slight performance hit.
-Real-world external GPU performance hinges on several factors including the GPU being used, specific external graphics card enclosure, and the laptop it’s paired with.
-Overall for gaming, an eGPU will likely see around 80% of the performance of a certain GPU when compared to a more traditional desktop setup.
+Real-world external GPU performance hinges on several factors, including the GPU being used, the specific external graphics card enclosure, the type of connection, and the device it’s paired with.
+For instance, a Thunderbolt 5 or Occulink connection might incur anywhere from a 5% to 20% performance loss when compared with a GPU hooked up via PCI-E. Overall, for gaming, an eGPU could provide anywhere from 95% to 80% of the performance of a certain GPU when compared to a more traditional desktop setup.
 Outside of PC gaming, external graphics cards perform extremely well at GPU-intensive processing tasks with minimal bottlenecking.

 Best eGPU FAQs

-The best overall eGPUs are the AORUS Gigabyte Gaming Box 4090, OneXGPU, and GPD G1.
+The best overall eGPUs are the AORUS Gigabyte Gaming Box 5090 and the Razer Core X V2 external graphics card enclosure.

 Yes! eGPUs are great for gaming, although there’s a minor performance reduction versus utilizing the same graphics card in a desktop.